Where to eat the best desserts in Vicenza, Italy

 The city of Vicenza is a small city in the northeast of Italy, in the region of Veneto.
-Though small and relatively unknown compared to neighbouring Verona and Venice, it’s a charming city to see.
-Vicenza’s also a place that’s become a second home.
-Vicenza is known for the stunning architectural buildings designed by Padua native, Andrea Palladio.
-This includes the Palladian Basillica and the closed-air theatre, Teatro Olimpico.
+Though small and lesser known than neighboring Verona and Venice, it’s nonetheless a charming city to see.
+Vicenza’s also a place that’s become almost like a second home.
+Padua architect, Andrea Palladio, designed many of the city’s landmarks, include Basilica Palladiana and the closed-air theater, Teatro Olimpico.

-Being in Italy, good places to eat and drink are a given.
-And In the historic centre (centro storico) of Vicenza, there are several patisseries (pasticceria) and snack bars that serve up delicious treats, and many of them local too.
+Being in Italy, good places to eat and drink are aplenty.
+And In the historic centre of Vicenza, there are several patisseries and bars that serve up delicious eats

 1. Pasticcerica Venezia SNC — top dessert places in Vicenza